The Epic of Utnoa: Plot

 The story is narrated by the Gobans, an extraterrestrial population that visits Earth and studies the behavior of "Terrans."
 The extraterrestrials inquire whether the Terrans deserve to be helped to avoid an impending disaster or whether it is better for the extraterrestrials to wait for the destruction to happen in order to be able to colonize the planet for their own use.
 They conclude that they must warn at least one Terran that he should build a large ship to survive the flood: the extraterrestrial Emme conveys this warning to Utnoa, a character corresponding to the mythical figure Noah.

 Utnoa and his brother Lashmu visit a Babylonian oracle to ask what the message communicated to Utnoa means.
 Meanwhile, the temple guards attached to the Ishtar Temple in Babylon launch a violent attack against the nomadic Dilmunites.
 When Utnoa tells his people they need to build a ship, very few of them agree to do the work.
 Most of them go off to fight the city-dwellers.
 Utnoa's followers have begun to build the ship, with support from Shabda, queen of Ur, but in the face of opposition from the humiliated general Ulmi.

 Arunni feeds the prophetess Filge with thoughts against those building the ship.
 A deserter, Tudar, comes from the city to the shipbuilders and tells them that the queen is dead and that there will be a major offensive against the Dilmunites very soon.
 Even before he finishes telling them the whole story, General Ulmi, seeking revenge, launches the attack.
 Most of the shipbuilders are massacred.

 In order to compensate for the hostile action by Arunni, the Gobans give Utnoa a drug called anoŭdo.
 Under the influence of the drug, he sees the poet Valmiki, who shows him the enormous achievements humankind will perform in future if he is able to save it.
 Utnoa contemplates the remarkable accomplishments which would render meaningful his heroic effort.
 On his return, Utnoa leads the ceremonial mourning of his brother Lashmu, who had been supervising the shipbuilding work.
 Despite his drug-induced insights, Utoa abandons the project, burns the partially built ship, and withdraws into the wilderness with a few Dilmunite survivors.
 Another small group of Dilmunites arrives with the news that the situation back home has worsened and they would like to help Utnoa build his ship after all.

 The Dilmunites put their life back together as best they can.
-Noah gets engaged and marries; they receive what they take to be divine signals, which prompt them to start building the ship at the city of Eridu.
+Utnoa gets engaged and marries; they receive what they take to be divine signals, which prompt them to start building the ship at the city of Eridu.
 The extraterrestrial Gobans react again: Jishka administers a drug to Utnoa, whose visions this time show future evils that will come to pass if he does indeed rescue humankind.
 After he comes out of the dream, Utnoa forgets the vision.
 The closing lines of the epic are open-ended.
 The impression is given that the ship will indeed be built.